S. Ve. Shekher: Politics

 In 2006, he made an entry into politics by contesting and winning the Legislative Assembly Elections as an All India Anna Dravida Munnetra Kazhagam (AIADMK) candidate from Mylapore.
 He was expelled from AIADMK on 30 July 2009.
 He later joined the Indian National Congress.
-Shekher was also expelled from the party for working against the party's interests.
-He later joined the BJP.
+He was expelled from the Congress party for working against the party's interests.
+He joined the Bharatiya Janata Party in 2013 and quit the party in 2024.

 He founded the Federation of Brahmin Associations of South India on 2009.
+He is currently with Dravida Munnetra Kazhagam.
+He is famous for jumping to different political parties and also supporting whoever is having popularity.

 Accusations on journalists which led to protests

 S Ve Shekher shared a post on Facebook in April 2018 which allegedly accused all women journalists in Tamil Nadu of sleeping around with the top bosses to get their jobs, when a female journalist complained against Banwarilal Purohit for patting her cheek at a press conference.
 The cyber-crime wing of the police filed a case under 'section 4' of the Tamil Nadu Prohibition of Women Harassment on the basis of a complaint from the journalists association.

 A large number of journalists protested outside the BJP office, urging that the party to take action against Shekher.
 Later, a small number of journalists went to Shekhar's house and proceeded to protest, some were also arrested for throwing stones at his house.
 Various political leaders and journalists condemned his statements.

 In May 2018, the High Court of Madras denied him anticipatory bail.
 The police had, however, stayed away from detaining Shekher, and even after the high court had refused the bail.
 He has been spotted in different functions with police security.
 He was later granted bail in June 2018.